AndrewNalley/mortons_app/README.md

-# Clarion Studios App
+# Morton's Mementos App

 ## Description

-- One stop shop for all things Clarion Studios.
+- One stop shop for all things Morton's Mementos.

 ## Table of Contents